BananaObserved/UsabilityStudy/Clojure.md

 Copy your code into the file where indicated.
 Don't forget to save the file (Ctrl-S).
 In the terminal window type `lein run` for our error messages or `lein run s` for standard ones (after you type the command the first time, you can use "up" arrow and "enter" to run it again).

 There will be a long list of warning displayed in the terminal, ignore those.
-Your outupt starts with the line of `******`.
+Your outupt starts with a line of `******`.
 If no error happens, it ends with the word `Done`.

 ### Syntax
 Just like Racket, Clojure follows the prefix notation: `(function arg1 arg2...)`.
 A lot of functions on numbers have the same names as in Racket, so all of the following is valid in Clojure as well.
 Comments are also the same: `;`.